-When local staff become aware of a possible layoff, closure, downsizing, etc., local staff shares this information with the State Rapid Reemployment Team via email at RR@dew.sc.gov with the following information:
+When local staff become aware of a possible layoff, closure, downsizing, etc., local staff shares this information with the State Rapid Response Team via email at RR@dew.sc.gov with the following information:

 - Company Name

-- Company point of contact
+- Company Point of Contact

-- Relevant information
+- Relevant Information

 Local staff are often the first to be notified of workforce transitions.
-To allow the maximum amount of time for the development and implementation of aversion and reemployment strategies, it is critical that SC Works staff quickly notify the State Rapid Reemployment Team of any actual or suspected layoff events.
-Early notification is the first step in ensuring the delivery of high quality services to employers and workers experiencing a layoff.
+To allow the maximum amount of time for the development and implementation of aversion and reemployment strategies, it is critical that SC Works staff quickly notify the State Rapid Response Team of any actual or suspected layoff events.
+Early notification is the first step in ensuring the delivery of quality services to employers and workers experiencing a layoff.

-Once the State Rapid Reemployment Team receives notification of a potential layoff or closure, the team assesses the situation by:
+Once the State Rapid Response Team receives notification of a potential layoff or closure, the team assesses the situation in two ways:

-- Gathering information/facts, preparing materials, and identifying potential tactics for layoff aversion, and - Analyzing industry and occupational trends to identify whether the business and impacted workers will need short-term or more sustainable services.
+- Gathers information/facts, prepares materials, and identifies potential tactics for layoff aversion - Analyzes industry and occupational trends to identify whether the business and impacted workers will need short-term or more sustainable services